Let’s talk about purpose.

 They have better health outcomes.
 They sleep better, they have healthier behaviours, they have a lower risk of heart problems, and they have better functioning and independence with ageing.
 What’s more, they also have a 20% lower risk of death.

-Like your success and prosperity, these health benefits are a side-effect of your dedication to your life purpose.
+These health benefits follow the Second Tenet of Success, that success is a side-effect of your dedication to your life purpose.
 They are an unintended measure of success in themselves.

 If only for that, that’s why you need a Why?